assafom/hackathon-nervosnetwork/step-12/README.md

 - If you just want a basic truffle project to use as a base, or to copy it's config file, you can use [simple-storage-v2](https://github.com/RetricSu/simple-storage-v2).
 - For other different tutorial on how to port your DApp to Polyjuice, you can see the [submissions at this hackathon](https://gitcoin.co/issue/nervosnetwork/grants/16/100026367).

-But if you have your own DApp using Truffle that you'd like to port, this tutorial is for you and will include all the info from the previous bullet points.
+But if you have your own DApp using Truffle and/or create-react-app that you'd like to port, this tutorial is for you and will include all the info from the previous bullet points.
 Let's begin.

-The porting consists of few simple steps:
+The porting basically consists of few simple steps:

 * Truffle - deploying smart contracts:
   * Change truffle's network to a Godwoken testnet RPC, and set the providers to support Polyjuice.